 According to British Olympic Triathlete, Ironman World Record Holder and ASICS Ambassador Tim Don, running drills are an important component of the triathlon package because drills are designed to help improve running performance – to help you go faster and place higher.
 They also help build strength, improve balance along with coordination, and increase your range of motion.

 Start off doing 2 repeats of each drill per session and work your way up to doing 4 repeats of each drill over a slightly longer distance.
 Remember you only ever want to practice with good technique.
 Ideally, drills should be undertaken on a relatively soft surface – grass is probably best or an artificial running surface.

-Warming up and Stretching
+Warming Up and Stretching

 No running drills should be attempted before you are properly warmed up.
 The drills are designed to stretch the boundaries of your running capabilities so warm up for a good fifteen minutes with some easy running and stretch thoroughly.